PyCQA/redbaron/docs/nodes_reference.rst

 AtomtrailersNode
 ================

-This node represent a combination of :ref:`NameNode`, :ref:`DotNode`, :ref:`CallNode`, :ref:`GetitemNode` sorted in a list.
+This node represents a combination of :ref:`NameNode`, :ref:`DotNode`, :ref:`CallNode`, :ref:`GetitemNode` sorted in a list.
 For e.g.:
 :file:`a.b().c[d]`.